Racer159/jackal/examples/component-choice/README.md

 :::caution

 Component Choice is currently a [Deprecated Feature](../../docs/9-roadmap.md#alpha).
-This feature will be removed in Zarf v1.0.0.
+This feature will be removed in Jackal v1.0.0.
 Please migrate any existing packages you may have that utilize it.
 In doing so you may want to consider [Package Flavors](../package-flavors/README.md) as an alternative.

 :::

-This example demonstrates how to define packages that can be chosen by the user on `zarf package deploy`.
+This example demonstrates how to define packages that can be chosen by the user on `jackal package deploy`.
 This is done through the `group` key inside of the component specification that defines a group of components a user can select from.

 A package creator can also use the `default` key to specify which component will be chosen if a user uses the `--confirm` flag.